AO-Design-Inc/webGL-with-emscripten/README.md

 In the terminal, run the following command to compile src/main.c:

-    emcc src/main.c -o index.html
+    emcc src/main.c -o index.js

+This will produce the js file that will be used in the provided html file.
 To open a port to view the html file, run the following command:

     python -m http.server